-NOTE: Teachers are not permitted to score their own students' answer papers.
+NOTE: Teachers are not permitted to score their own student's answer papers.

-The entire Performance Test will require rating by elementary-level teachers.
+The entire Performance Test will require rating by teachers.
+School administrators decide who can rate the Grade 8 Intermediate-Level Science Test after review of each teacher's certification and present and past teaching assignments.
 It is estimated that a team of three teachers should be able to rate the responses to all three stations for about 30 students in one hour.
-This scoring can be most quickly accomplished if one teacher rates all students' responses to Station 1 while another rates all students' responses to Station 2 and a third rates all students' responses to Station 3.
+This scoring can be most quickly accomplished if one teacher rates all students' responses to Station 1 while another rates all students' responses to Station 3.